hgsteggles/TORCH/README.md

 ####Advanced Usage

 The parameters not included in this table should not be modified.
-Asterisks are wildcard strings.
+Asterisks are wildcard characters.

 #####Basic
 | Parameter                     | Notes                                     |